 What Does RMD-QCD Spell?
-A Gift Planning Opportunity
+Revenue Before the Bequest

 The tax incentives for some forms of charitable giving have been partially diminished by the increase in the standard deduction.
 One area in which this has not happened is with “Required Minimum Distribution” (RMD) gifts.
 Many charities, and even more donors, find this area confusing.
 In this posting, we will try to offer some practical tips for charities and donors.
 The Q & A format will help keep matters organized!